willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.rst

    map _ []      = []
    map f (x::xs) = f x :: map f xs

-The :pseudoml:`::` constructor sticks an element on the head of a list.
+The `::` constructor sticks an element on the head of a list.
 The first equation takes care of the base case (stop recursing once we hit the end of the list), and the second one says to apply the function to the head of the list, and then do the same thing on to the remainder.

 Here’s another example, which works rather like Python’s :python:`range()` with one argument: